freelawproject/courtlistener/DEVELOPING.md

 project][format].
 This is pretty easy if you use [this plugin][format-plugin] for Intellij/PyCharm/et al.

-1. If you want to change whitespace, do it in its own commit.
-We encourage code cleanup and whitespare/reformatting is part of that, BUT never combine it with other code changes.
-That makes PR's that are impossible to read and risky to merge.
+1. If you want to change whitespace, do it in its own commit and ideally in its own PR.
+We encourage code cleanup and whitespare/reformatting is part of that, BUT the more isolated it is from other changes, the better.
+When whitespace is combined with other code changes, the PR's become impossible to read and risky to merge.

+    A suggestion: If this stuff bugs you, do a round of whitespace/formatting cleanup before you start on each file and/or once you're done.

-1. KEEP YOUR PR's SMALL.
+1. *KEEP YOUR PR's SMALL*.
 A good PR should land a specific thing of some sort.
 It doesn't have to be done — it doesn't even have to work! — but it should be clean and it should be your best effort at clean *progress*.
 PRs are both a way of getting your work into the system and a way to *communicate* your work.
 The